-Raman microscopy is an investigational technique for the identification of individual (sub)visible particles dispersed in a liquid formulation.
+Visualization and identification of (sub)visible particles dispersed in a liquid formulation.

-During Raman microscopy, the liquid sample is placed in a sample holder where microscopic images of the suspended particles can be taken for morphological analysis.
-A particle of interest is subsequently illuminated with a laser beam and the electromagnetic radiation from the illuminated particle is collected with a lens.
-The wavelength corresponding to that of the laser line (Rayleigh scattering) is filtered out, while the rest of the collected light is dispersed onto a detector.
-The recorded Raman scattering information serves as a chemical fingerprint, which is compared to a library for determination of the identity or origin of the particle.
+For the analysis of particles in liquid formulations, a reservoir is filled with the sample and microscopic images of the suspended particles are taken, enabling a morphological analysis.
+Particles of interest are subsequently illuminated with a laser beam and the electromagnetic radiation from the illuminated particle is collected by lens.
+The wavelength corresponding to that of the laser light (Rayleigh scattering) is filtered out, while the rest of the collected light is dispersed onto a detector.
+The recorded Raman scattering information serves as a chemical fingerprint, which is compared to a library or a reference compound for determination of the chemical identity or origin of the particle.

 Raman microscopy has a high spatial resolution and can be applied to particles as small as ca. 5 µm.
 Depending on the particle properties, long acquisition times might be required, typically allowing for only a few particles per sample to be analyzed.
 Data from Raman microscopy can be combined with results obtained by flow imaging microscopy (FIM).
 Hereby, the particle morphology information from both instruments is used to link particle identity to quantitative information.

 The analysis of particles suspended in liquid comes with some challenges, especially when formulation components interfere with the scattering signal.
 In this case, particles inside the sample may be isolated on a filter, preferably a metal-coated membrane or a gold filter.
 This reduces the influence of water and formulation components on the analysis.

 Applications for Raman microscopy

 Raman microscopy is typically used during troubleshooting and root-cause analysis.
 Coriolis offers Raman microscopy as a stand-alone service or as part of a particle identification study or formulation development program.